 Understand people’s anxieties

-The daily happenings are an ample demonstration and proof of how dangerous a place Kashmir is.
-Years and decades of systematic disenfranchisement and constant bullying have sowed the seeds of anger and aversion so deep into the popular psyche that the situation here remains ever-volatile.
-All it needs is a trigger for the pent-up rage to spill over, out in open, and incinerate everything – the government, its credibility, institutions, and even the lives of the common, ordinary people.
+Years and decades of systematic disenfranchisement and constant bullying have sowed the seeds of anger and aversion so deep into the popular psyche here that the situation here remains ever-volatile.
+All it needs is a trigger for the pent-up rage to spill over, out in open, and incinerate everything – the government, its credibility, its institutions, and even the lives of the common, ordinary people.
 It has been like this, always.
-As have been those at the helm, oblivious to the brewing tensions on the ground, always complacent that managerial ideas, skills and methods is all that’s needed to run a ‘project’ as complex as Kashmir.
-This is why there has never really been any anticipation of what is coming.

 Recall the 1874 British war to remove regimes in Egypt and the Sudan.
 The war threw up Mahdi, a messianic guerilla leader.
 After leading a successful uprising in 1884, Mahdi took over Khartoum next year, and killed the famous English general, Gordon.
 Now the British could not give up—their prestige was on the line.
 But the war dragged on until the battle of Omdurman in 1898, when the other side was finally massacred.
 What happened next is certainly not what the British and others had desired or expected.
 “Omdurman marked not the end but the beginning of modern Arab and Islamic nationalism.
 It also set the pattern for modern Western democracies finding themselves on the wrong side of Islam.”

 As is evident by the events that have followed since, and are unfolding currently with far more ferocity not only around the North Africa and West Asian regions but even in the Europe and the Americas, makes it clear that ‘success’ in this sort of conflict can easily be the same thing as ‘failure’.